 Additionally, the smoke itself can carry damaging irritants and even toxic products.
 The chemicals in smoke can irritate the linings of your nose and lungs, causing inflammation that can restrict your breathing.
 You can suffer from respiratory distress and even respiratory failure.

 Smoke, especially smoke containing toxic chemicals, can permanently damage your delicate lung tissue.
 If you have suffered from fire-related injuries such as smoke inhalation while at work, you may need workers’ comp to help you with your pain and suffering as well as medical bills.
-To discuss your case, contact a knowledgeable Raleigh workers’ compensation lawyer from the Law Office of Sam Scudder at 919-851-3311 today.
+To discuss your case, contact a knowledgeable Morehead City workers’ compensation lawyer from the Law Office of Sam Scudder at 919-851-3311 today.